 PEARSON

-The PEARSON function is used to calculate the Pearson correlation coefficient between two sets of values.
-It is commonly utilized in statistics and data analysis to determine the strength and direction of the linear relationship between two variables.
+The PEARSON function calculates the Pearson correlation coefficient between two sets of values.
+It is used in statistics to determine the strength and direction of a linear relationship.
+This function is helpful in data analysis tasks.

 Syntax 🔗